top of page

 Full Black by Brad Thor

-The main character, Scott Horvath, is an ex-Navy Seal Team 6 member, now a covert counterterrorism operative heading Black Ops teams outside of the range of the CIA.
+With Full Black, you know what you are getting.
+The main character, Scott Harvath, is an ex-Navy SEAL Team 6 member, now a covert counterterrorism operative heading Black Ops teams outside of the range of the CIA.
 More than undercover - off the radar of any organization.
 It looked like a dark and intriguing thriller with a heavy dose of solid action, and it delivered.

-It begins with a team of Russian Spetsnatz agents hired by the Russian mafia, breaking into a big Hollywood mogul's LA home to kill him and get ahold of documentary he was working on.
-Meanwhile, Scot Horvath is heading up a shadow team on a mission so sensitive, it simply doesn't exist.
-They begin by staking out a Muslim Jihadist cell in Sweden who are poised to begin bombing several big business headquarters in America.
+Meanwhile, Scot Harvath is heading up a shadow team on a mission so sensitive, it simply doesn't exist.
+They begin by staking out a Muslim jihadist cell in Sweden that is poised to begin bombing several big business headquarters in America.

-There is a larger picture, involving an American billionaire with a radical anti-America agenda funding terrorist training camps in China, and using Chinese funds to bring about an economic collapse on a global scale, including the complete wipeout of all finances and communications.
+There is a larger picture, involving an American billionaire with a radical anti-American agenda funding terrorist training camps in China, and using Chinese funds to bring about an economic collapse on a global scale, including the complete wipeout of all finances and communications.

 2011 / Paperback / 496 pages